aheil/cse-theme/README.md

 ## Customization in `_config.yml`

+The copied `_config.yml` file has a few options to allow for easy customization:

 - Pick one of (so far) three color themes.
 - Pick the header image.
 - Pick the footer image.
 - Decide whether to show an update warning.

+*More information on how and what to customize is provided below.*

 ## Responsiveness